rust-lang/rust/book/src/development/infrastructure/sync.md

 ## Performing the sync from Clippy to [`rust-lang/rust`]

-All of the following commands have to be run inside the `rust` directory.
+All the following commands have to be run inside the `rust` directory.

 1. Make sure you have checked out the latest `master` of `rust-lang/rust`.
 2. Sync the `rust-lang/rust-clippy` master to the rust-copy of Clippy: